CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab7.md

 ### Task 3.2: Machine Learning

+Use GitHub Copilot to generate code for performing data analysis and training machine learning models.

 1. Type the below comments to perform the data analysis and summary statistics on dataset.
 Press "enter" to get into the next line and review the suggestion, and press "tab" to accept the suggestion and click on **Run** button to execute the cell.

    ```